P-SURG supports CWRU students specifically in the biological and social sciences, and chemistry.

 - Title Page - Your name, major, project title, mentor's name, and department only on this first page

-- Following Pages - Goals and objectives, project description, project connection to the biological or social sciences, time commitment required for the project, connection with your educational and career goals, and budget summary
+- Following Pages - Goals and objectives, project description, project connection to the biological or social sciences, methodology, time commitment required for the project, connection with your educational and career goals, and budget summary

 - If your project inolves human subjects, you must include a section in your proposal about where you are in the IRB approval process.